neondatabase/website/content/docs/import/import-from-azure-postgres.md

 <LRBeta/>

 This guide describes how to migrate your database from Azure Database for PostgreSQL to Neon, using logical replication.
-This method allows for minimal downtime during the migration process, since all the records don't need to be copied at once.

 Logical replication for Postgres transfers data from a source Postgres database to another, as a stream of tuples (records) or SQL statements.
+This allows for minimal downtime during the migration process, since all the records don't need to be copied at once.

 ## Prerequisites